hhd-dev/hwinfo/devices/legion_go/readme.md

 This subroutine is also, run periodically, used when Legion L + Y are pressed, but not when you overwrite the EC value, so use this binding to change TDP.

+`0x0D` changed in BIOS v28.
+It used to return a value based on `EC0.GZ44`, but now if `EC0.LSSM` is set with any of those values, there's a second set of if clauses and that will be returned instead.

 The `0x37` returns a value based on `EC0.GZ44` (location `0x0A`).
 The values are not the same though, below are their mappings: